-- Each grade is on a weekly rotation for area coverage (basketball court, field OR blacktops 1, black top 2, playground)
+- Each grade is on a weekly rotation for area coverage (basketball court, field OR blacktop 1, black top 2, playground)

-- When a line is orderly, Aides direct students to which areas they can play in.
+- Aides will direct students to which areas they can play in.

-- Whistle is blown 3 min before dismissal.
+- Students will line up at the end of each recess period.
+Dismissal: Whistle is blown 3 min before dismissal.
 That is enough time for children to clean up equipment and line up.

-- When a line is orderly, Aides dismiss students to enter the building.
+- Aides dismiss students to their teachers to enter the building.